ekc33/Final-Project/README.md

 ## Introduction
 There are a lot of different variables that go into what makes the best neighborhood of Pittsburgh.
-Each of us individually picked a metric in which we would think is important in deciding such a neighborhood.
+When picking your ideal place of living, you have to consider your residence, most importantly if you're alone or including others in your life.
+For example, when starting a family, many questions may occur, such as what things should you consider for a living space?
+Each group member has individually picked a metric that we think is important in deciding such a neighborhood.

 Members: